 These projects are usually joint ventures between a residential developer and a commercial developer who specializes in retail.
 The developments must have walkability, and provide residents with a short walk to grocery stores, shops or the gym.
 “The single biggest change is walkability,” said Steve Patterson, chief executive of Miami -based developer Related Development, LLC.
-He told the Wall Street journal that “proximity to schools, transportation and shops is important even for suburban projects.”
+He told the Wall Street Journal that “proximity to schools, transportation and shops is important even for suburban projects”.
 Related Development recently completed a mixed-use project in Doral, Florida with 250 square feet of retail space, and 700 residences.

 The real estate investment trust (REIT) is developing a 1.7 million square foot project in San Jose, California, which it acquired in 1997.
-The REIT is investing in a new office building with ground floor retail that should be completed in 2019.
-This will expand its existing development of rental homes, condos, office space, shops and a boutique hotel.
+The REIT is investing in a new office building with ground-floor retail that should be completed in 2019.
+This will expand its existing development of rental homes, condos, office space, shops, and a boutique hotel.

-Carolina Services, Inc. (CSI) is Charleston’s premier commercial space planning and improvement company.
+When it’s time to build, renovate, or upfit your commercial space, call Carolina Services, Inc. We areCharleston’s premier commercial space planning and improvement company.
 Contact CSI to see how we can help design, manage and implement innovative and cost-effective solutions for your commercial space.